 Resources for Allies

-If you want to learn more about autistic college students, want another (autistic) perspective, or are just curious about resources for college students with autism, here are some of our favorite resources for you!
+If you want to learn more about autistic college students, gain an autistic perspective, or explore resources that support college students with autism, the following curated resources may be helpful.

 Online Resources

-- Pivot Neurodiversity A leadership approach that empowers companies to modernize their hiring, recruitment, and culture to support neurodivergent employees in a way which fosters a greater sense of belonging & inclusion for all employees.
+- Pivot Neurodiversity – A leadership approach that helps organizations modernize hiring, recruitment, and workplace culture to better support neurodivergent employees while fostering belonging and inclusion.

-- The Autistic Self Advocacy Network (ASAN) A nonprofit advocacy organization run by and for individuals on the autism spectrum.
-ASAN advocates for the inclusion of autistic people in decisions that affect them, including legislation, depiction in the media, and disability services.
+- Autistic Self Advocacy Network (ASAN) – A nonprofit organization run by and for individuals on the autism spectrum.
+ASAN advocates for the inclusion of autistic people in decisions that affect them, including legislation, media representation, and disability services.

-- Stairway to STEM Resources for autistic students who are transitioning from high school to college, particularly in Science, Technology, Engineering and Math (STEM) fields.
+- Stairway to STEM – Resources for autistic students transitioning from high school to college, particularly in science, technology, engineering, and mathematics (STEM) fields.

 - Amy Sequenzia